 CBSE Class 10 Exam

-The Central Board of Secondary Education will conduct the final examination for the 10th standard from 5th March 2018 till 4th April 2018.
+The Central Board of Secondary Education will conduct the final examination for the 10th standard from March 2019 till 1st week of April 2019.
 Students can download their Admit Card from the official website.
-The CBSE Admit Card for Class 10 will contain all the information regarding the exam like roll number, examination center, etc.
+The CBSE Admit Card for Class 10 will contain all the necessary information regarding the exam like roll number, examination center, etc.

-The board will announce the results for class 10 on its official website in the month of May – June 2018 (tentative).
-Last year, the board announced the class 10 results on 3rd June 2017.
-Students who are going to appear in the class 10th CBSE 2018 examination are advised to work hard and master the basics and fundamentals of 10th standard to score well in the exam.
+The board will announce the results for class 10 on its official website in the month of May – June 2019 (tentative).
+In 2018, the board announced the class 10 results on 29th May 2018.
+Students who are going to appear in the class 10th CBSE 2019 examination are advised to work hard and master the basics and fundamentals of 10th standard to score well in the exam.

 CBSE Class 12 Exam

 The Class 12 examination of CBSE board is very competitive.
-The 12th standard examination will begin on 5th March 2018 and will end on 12th April 2018.
-The board has already released the admit card for the exam and students can download it by visiting the official website.
-The CBSE 2018 Admit Card will contain important details like roll number, exam center, etc.
+The 12th standard examination will begin in March 2019 and will end in April 2019.
+The board will release the admit card the exam and students can download it by visiting the official website.
+The CBSE 2019 Admit Card will contain important details like roll number, exam center, etc.

 The class 12 results will be declared in the month of May – June (tentative).
-Last year the 12th standard results were declared on 28th May 2017.
+In 2018 the 12th standard results were declared on 26th May 2018.
 Candidates who will be appearing in the 12th standard exam must work hard with dedication to succeed in the exam.
 They must be committed to 2 years of hard work to master the basics for the Class 12 board exam.

 CBSE Exam Pattern